 3.6.
 Pocketsphinx.js Implementation using CMU Sphinx

 Pocketsphinx is a lightweight version of CMU Sphinx which is intended for mobile and application use, over Sphinx which generally runs from terminal commands.
 However, as Pocketsphinx is also written in C, it is unusuable as a web application.
-Sylvain Chevalier has created a javascript library, which ports Pocketsphinx for use in the web browser.
+Sylvain Chevalier has created a javascript library on Github, which ports Pocketsphinx for use in the web browser.
 This makes use of an LLVM-to-Javascript compiler, Emscripten which converts C/C++ files to Javascript to be run in websites.

 Before compiling the pocketSphinx.js file, which included the custom created acoustic and language models, the configuration file was modified such that it included the models.
 Then the following command was run “cmake -DEMSCRIPTEN=1 -DCMAKE_TOOLCHAIN_FILE=path_to_emscripten/cmake/Modules/Platform/Emscripten.cmake,” which created a Cmake.txt file.
 This file contained commands to merge and compile pocketSphinx, Sphinxbase, and the acoustic and language models using “make”.
 The resulting javascript file was then usable in the web application.